Glossary

 UMI

-UMIs (Unique Molecular Identifiers) are tags made of unique nucleotide combinations attached to a molecule in order to provide with means to uniquely identify that particular molecule before amplification (e.g. PCR) and thus reduce quantitation biases Kivioja et al., 2011.
+UMIs (Unique Molecular Identifiers) are tags made of unique nucleotide combinations attached to a molecule in order to provide means to uniquely identify that particular molecule before amplification (e.g. PCR) and thus reduce quantitation biases Kivioja et al., 2011.
 MPX and PNA use UMIs in order to uniquely count antibody molecules.

 UPI